Ocean monitoring - Strengthening coastal resilience

 FP Aqua provides real-time biological monitoring through automated underwater microscopy.

-What this means for regulators and researchers
+What this means for stakeholders

 Higher-frequency biological data than manual sampling.